Video Category: Year in Revolution

 September 23, 2025

 Share to Google Classroom With America’s alliance with France on the horizon, Great Britain dispatched a delegation to Philadelphia referred to as the Carlisle Peace Commission in 1778.
 Organized by William Eden, the Commissioners represented Great Britain’s last attempt to end the American Revolution through diplomatic means.
-The content of this video, Year in […]
+The content of this video, Year […]

 Year in Revolution—1778: New Jersey